sábado, 12 de agosto de 1989

 Inessa Kitaichik & Michael Garmash)

-There was no land or abandoned house,
+There was no land, no abandoned house;

-the road and the trees escaped;
+the road and the trees fled away.

-Only the river and the breeze muttered
+Only the river and the breeze whispered

-The song that was never toned.
+the song that was never sung.

-There was no field or clear night ...
+There was no field, no clear night—

-your criminal eyes confessed
+your mischievous eyes confessed

-The passion that will come unexpectedly.
+the passion that arrived unexpectedly.

-As if the universe did not exist:
+As if the universe itself did not exist:

-no city, no offices, no childhood ...
+no city, no office, no childhood...

-Only a fire ignored by my chest
+only a fire long unknown to my chest

 jueves, 3 de agosto de 1989